golemfactory/yagna-docs/introduction/payment-driver-getting-started.md

 Let's see what a driver's trait exposes:

-- `init` - Initializes the driver service.
+- `init` - Initializes the account to be used with the driver service.
 It should call `bus::register_account` to notify Payment service about the driver readiness.
+Driver can handle multiple accounts.
 - `enter` - Deposits the funds into the driver's supported network.
 Called by CLI.
 - `exit` - Exits the funds outside the driver's supported network (most likely L1).
 Called by CLI.
 - `get_account_balance` - Gets the balance of the account.
 - `transfer` - Transfers the funds between specified accounts.
 Called by CLI.
-- `get_transaction_balance` - Gets the balance of the funds sent from the sender to the recipient.
+- `get_transaction_balance` - Deprecated.
+Drivers should return very big number (e.g. `1_000_000_000_000_000_000u64` or the whole token supply).
 - `schedule_payment` - Schedules the payment between specified accounts.
 Payments are processed by the `cron` job.
 Payment tracking is done by cron job, see: `PaymentDriverCron::confirm_payments`.
 Returns an `order_id`.
 See also `notify_payment`
 - `verify_payment` - Verifies the payment transaction specified by transaction's hash.
 - `validate_allocation` - Validates that allocated funds are still sufficient to cover the costs of the task (including the Gas cost).
 Allocation is created when the requestor publishes the task on the market.
 - `account_event` - Called by the Identity service to notify the driver that specified account is _locked_ / _unlocked_.
 Identity service holds accounts private keys and signs transactions.
-- `recv_init_required` - Tells whether funds are available for spent just after depositing on the driver's supported network or the additional unlocking is needed.
+- `recv_init_required` - Tells whether account initialization is needed for receiving payments.

 The following driver's operations are processed periodically by the cron jobs.
 The following `PaymentDriverCron` trait needs to be implemented.